pixaful/pixafulversion2/site/content/privacy.md

 <h3><a name="scope"></a>Scope of this privacy policy</h3>

 <ol start="3">
-<li> This privacy policy applies only to the actions of Hayden tomas and Users with respect to this Website.
+<li> This privacy policy applies only to the actions of Hayden Tomas and Users with respect to this Website.
 It does not extend to any websites that can be accessed from this Website including, but not limited to, any links we may provide to social media websites.</li>
 </ol>
 <ol start="4">
 <li>For purposes of the applicable Data Protection Laws, Hayden Tomas is the "data controller".
-This means that Hayden tomas determines the purposes for which, and the manner in which, your Data is processed.</li>
+This means that Hayden Tomas determines the purposes for which, and the manner in which, your Data is processed.</li>
 </ol>

 <h3><a name="datacollected"></a>Data collected</h3>